 Other News & Updates of Interest

-The Open Door Justice Team met in February regarding our continued work with BUILD to establish a microtransit system in Lexington.
+The Open Door community gathered with thousands of other local community members on Tuesday, April 30 in support of the continued work with BUILD to establish a microtransit system in Lexington.
 Building a United Interfaith Lexington through Direct-Action (BUILD) is an organization of 26 ethnically and economically diverse religious congregations in Lexington.
 Some local areas have nearly 40% of residents living in poverty.
 Through congregation-based community organizing, BUILD offers the church a Direct Action method for doing justice through systemic policy change.
 Learn more here.

 Kingdom Life Fellowship